mtroyernl/dashbootstrap/README.md

 The Bill of Materials are as follows:

 - Wemos D1 Mini (ESP8266)
-- BC638 PHP transistor
+- BC638 PNP transistor
-- 100 Ohm transistor
+- 100 Ohm resistor
 - Momentary switch
 - Blue LED